-When I was going through my divorce 11 years ago, I had the feeling that most divorced couples were still doing the traditional custody arrangement, where Mom has the kids during the week, and Dad gets them one night a week and every other weekend.
+When I was going through my divorce, I had the feeling that most divorced couples were still doing the traditional custody arrangement, where Mom has the kids during the week, and Dad gets them one night a week and every other weekend.
 Especially in the case where Mom was a stay-at-home mom.
-I have a feeling that 50/50 custody splits started to become more common a few years after I got divorced.
+But that was back in 2008.
+Things have certainly changed over the years.
+More and more parents are choosing 5050 custody these days.

-These days I hear about 50/50 custody arrangements all the time, and I have to be honest, I have mixed feelings about it.
-I think every divorce case is unique, and that different custody arrangements work for different couples depending on a few factors that include:
+Every divorce case is unique, and different custody arrangements work for different couples depending on a few factors that include:

 1. How much each parent works outside the home, the location of their job and what they do.